From Transducers to Conduits and Back Again

 yield.
 If we don’t have more values upstream, we will stop at

-await call, and if the sink don't want more values, we'll stop at the
+await call, and if the sink doesn’t want more values, we’ll stop at the

 yield call.
 Then we wrap this in a

-while true loop to do this over all the
+while true loop to do this with all the

 elements we can send.

 taking just sends values from the source down to the sink

 n times, then

 stops.
 Since the conduit is stopped, no more values are passed down.

 taking shows part of the value of conduits.
 It is much more compact and (in my